A research study that finds pathways to happiness.

 Dr. Serido assumes the role of APLUS Principal Investigator as Dr. Shim becomes the Dean of the School of Human Ecology, The University of Wisconsin-Madison.

-The APLUS project has been made possible through the generous support of the National Endowment of Financial Education and the Citi Foundation.
+The Wave 3 study was made possible through the generous support of the National Endowment for Financial Education and the Citi Foundation.

 Fall, 2010 – Spring, 2011

 Dr. Shim and Dr. Serido launch Wave 2: Young Adults’ Financial Capability Study

 Survey data collected from over 1,500 of the participants in the baseline study as they prepare to leave college to understand how prepared they are for the life-changing experiences awaiting them as they enter the world of full-time adult responsibility.